Wesleywie/rails_template/README.md

 # rails-api-template
 ## Description

-This is the application template for a new rails 7 project with standard gem set.
+This is the application template for a new rails 7 project with:
+* Standard Gems/Packages
+* Rspec configuration
+* Configured Read.me
+* Configured Database.yml
+* Example ENV required to run with Database

 ## Requirements